catmaid/CATMAID/API_CHANGELOG.md

 - POST `/{project_id}/neurons/all-skeletons`:
   Map a list of neuron IDs to the skeleton IDs that model them.

+- GET `/{project_id}/`:
+  Get project details like the title and comment.

+- POST `/{project_id}/`:
+  Update the project title if the user has admin permissions in the project.

 ### Modifications

 - `GET /{project_id}/transactions/`: